konradzagozda/xray-ecs-demo/README.md

 # X-RAY demo

-Demo project presenting how to instrument your with flask application with XRAY.
+Demo project presenting how to instrument your flask application with XRAY.
 With X-Ray you can measure latencies within and outside of your distributed system It provides info about: